amrrs/itunesr/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version I have updated the DESCRIPTION to remove redundancy in the words as suggested.
+This is a new version resubmission.
+In this version, A bug that was causing the code to fail has been fixed

 ## Test environments